 Press attendees who speak or present posters as part of the meeting programming are expected to pay the registration fee for the day, or days, of their presentation.

 Media registration is granted at the discretion of AGU’s Media Relations Office.

-Staff journalists who report, edit or produce news on the sciences and are employed by recognized news media outlets (newspaper, wire service, magazine, broadcast or online) that distribute news to the general public.
+Staff journalists must be employed by recognized news media outlets that distribute news to the general public.
 Media outlets associated with advocacy organizations must be editorially independent of the advocacy organization.